ostapagon/ostapagon.github.io/_posts/2024-10-30-sh-lighting.md

 **Direct Evaluation** - having a direction represented as two angles ($θ$(polar), $φ$(azimuthal)) just throw in coefficients and input angles into the equation and receive lighting value.

-**Precompute Environment Map** - at first generate a grid of ($\theta - [0, \pi], \phi - [0, 2\pi]$).
+**Precompute Environment Map** - at first generate a grid of ($\theta - [0, \pi], \varphi - [0, 2\pi]$).
 The resolution of Environment Map is up to you and controlled by sampling density.
 Then for each grid points we calculate a light value using SH coefficients and get Environment Map as 2d image which we can observe, interprete and analyze.

 **Direct Evaluation** is more suitable for real-time applications where we need to compute lighting for each point on the fly. **Precompute Environment Map** is more suitable for offline rendering tasks where we can afford to preprocess the lighting data and use it for real-time rendering.
 In our case we will focus on the second approach as its more visual and suitable for understanding.

 At this point, all we want is to hide these SH equations inside the class which do everything, so we don\`t need to think about what\`s going on there ever again.

-First step is create small function to set the resolution for the environment map and compute $\theta$ and $\phi$ grids.
+First step is create small function to set the resolution for the environment map and compute $\theta$ and $\varphi$ grids.
 There is a little trick here with adding 0.5 to the uv grid during remapping from $[0,res]$ to $[0, \pi]$ and $[0, 2\pi]$.
 This is done, so we calculate SH values for the center of each pixel, not for the corner.
 ```python
 def set_environment_map_resolution(self, res):
   """ Step 1: Set the resolution for the environment map and compute theta and phi grids """